Larchill

-Larchill is a ferme ornée (ornamental farm-style garden), and the site of multiple follies, in the townland of Phepotstown near Kilcock, County Kildare, Ireland.
+Larchill is a ferme ornée (ornamental farm-style garden), and the site of multiple follies, in the townland of Phepotstown near Kilcock, County Meath, Ireland.
 According to its owners, it is the "only surviving, near complete, garden of its type in Europe".
 The main component of Larchill Demesne, that was created in the mid-18th century, and restored in the mid-1990s.

 History

 The site was originally the home farm of the Phepotstown House estate, and the ferme ornee was started by Robert Prentice, a Quaker businessman who leased the estate in 1708.
 Following financial difficulties the Larchill property was separated from Phepotstown around 1780.
 Development continued under the Watson family, notably Robert Watson and his wife, who leased Larchill from 1790.
 While work continued into the early 19th century, the ornamental features later fell into neglect.

 A family bought Larchill in 1994 and named it de Las Casas.
 By then, many of the follies were semi-derelict, the lake had been drained and the walled garden was being used for grazing.
 They secured a grant for restoration from the "Great Gardens of Ireland Programme" and, helped by a FAS Community Employment Scheme, the restoration project was carried out between 1994 and 1999, winning a number of awards.